 Don’t Get Lost in Translation

 How you translate information depends both on the nature of the communication and the familiarity of your own experience.
-Take a look at the first set of instructions above.
-Not only is it unnecessarily complicated, but you might be lost if you don’t know what “flexion” means or you are unfamiliar with the difference between “acceleration” and “momentum.”
+The first set of instructions above are not only unnecessarily complicated, but you might be lost if you don’t know what “flexion” means, or you are unfamiliar with the difference between “acceleration” and “momentum.”
 You might do something different than we intended if, when we said to do something “quickly,” “violently,” or “explosively,” your understanding of those adverbs differs from our own.

-With the second instruction, however, we chose instead to rely on our likely shared experience: that we both know what a “jump” means and that if we tell you to jump it will at least approximate what we want you to do.
+With the second instruction, however, we rely on our likely shared experience: that we both know what a “jump” means and that if we tell you to jump, it will at least approximate what we want you to do.

-This reveals some of the ways in which we can reduce the amount of translation that must occur when learning a new movement.
-Body cues tend to involve more interpretation on your part.
-As an athlete, precision is the desired result but often a byproduct of practiced, unconscious habit rather than conscious effort.
-If it were otherwise, anyone could rain three-pointers, hit the bull’s eye everytime, and bowl a perfect game if they just tried hard enough.
+This reveals how we can reduce the amount of translation that happens when learning a new movement.
+There is a difference between body cues and task cues.
+Body cues tend to involve more interpretation on the lifter’s part.
+While precise movement is the goal, precision is most often the byproduct of practiced, unconscious habits rather than conscious effort.
+If it were otherwise, anyone could rain three-pointers, hit the bull’s eye every time, and bowl a perfect game if they just tried hard enough.
 Instead, even though we know what our bodies need to do, it is only through practice that we can consistently get them to match the image or feel of a movement in our heads.

-This presents a challenge for coaches who want you to do something precise, but whose tools are verbal, tactile, and visual.
-Getting a person to perform a movement that they are unfamiliar with is like operating a complicated machine whose instructions are in a foreign language.
-The more unfamiliar the movement the less likely the lifter and coach will have an immediate meeting of the minds.
+This presents a challenge for coaches who want you to do something precise but whose tools are verbal, tactile, and visual cues.
+Getting a person to perform a novel movement is like operating a complicated machine whose instructions are in a foreign language.
+The more unfamiliar the movement, the less likely the lifter and coach will have an immediate meeting of the minds.
 Some foundational understanding must be laid first.